mdias/rs_asio/README.md

   - Check all the cables, trace the signal path from the guitar to the interface
   - Make sure you haven't muted anything & check volumes
-  - Read the ´RS_ASIO-log.txt´ file,
+  - Read the ´RS_ASIO-log.txt´ file
+  - Check the [releases page](https://github.com/mdias/rs_asio/releases/latest) for new versions & changelogs
   - Reboot your PC